-Figure 5.3.2.3.2-1: MBS Application Session Context update
+Figure 5.3.2.3.2-1: MBS Session Policy Authorization Context update procedure

-1. In order to request the modification of an existing MBS Application Session Context, the NF service consumer (e.g. AF, NEF, MBSF) shall send an HTTP PATCH request to the PCF targeting the URI of the concerned "Individual MBS Application Session Context" resource, with the request body containing the MbsAppSessionCtxtPatch data structure that shall contain the requested modifications to the MBS application service requirements.
+1. In order to request the modification of an existing MBS Session Policy Authorization Context, the NF service consumer (e.g. AF, NEF, MBSF) shall send an HTTP PATCH request to the PCF targeting the URI of the concerned "Individual MBS Session Policy Authorization Context" resource, with the request body containing the MbsSessionPolAuthCtxtPatch data structure that shall contain the requested modifications to the MBS application service requirements.

-2. Upon reception of the HTTP PATCH request from the NF service consumer, the PCF shall authorize the requested modifications of MBS application service requirements based on the information received from the NF service consumer and operator policies that are pre-configured at the PCF.
+2. Upon reception of the HTTP PATCH request from the NF service consumer, the PCF shall authorize the requested modifications to the MBS application service requirements based on the information received from the NF service consumer and operator policies that are pre-configured at the PCF.

-If the authorization of the requested modifications to the MBS application service requirements is successful, the PCF shall update the associated "Individual MBS Application Session Context" resource accordingly and respond to the NF service consumer with either an HTTP "200 OK" status code with the response body containing a representation of the updated resource within the MbsAppSessionCtxt data structure or an HTTP "204 No Content" status code.
+- if the authorization of the requested modifications to the MBS application service requirements is successful, the PCF shall update accordingly the associated "Individual MBS Session Policy Authorization Context" resource and respond to the NF service consumer with either an HTTP "200 OK" status code with the response body containing a representation of the updated resource within the MbsSessionPolAuthCtxt data structure, or an HTTP "204 No Content" status code;

-If errors occur when processing the HTTP PATCH request, the PCF shall apply the error handling procedures specified in clause 6.2.7
+- if errors occur when processing the HTTP PATCH request, the PCF shall apply the error handling procedures specified in clause 6.2.7;

-Editor's Note: Whether the HTTP PUT method should be defined instead of or in addition to the HTTP PATCH method for this service operation is FFS.
+- if the provided updated MBS application service requirements are invalid, incorrect or insufficient for the PCF to perform MBS session policy authorization, the PCF shall reject the request with an HTTP "400 Bad Request" status code including the ProblemDetails data structure with the "cause" attribute set to "INVALID_MBS_SERVICE_REQS";

-Editor's Note: The complete list of Error cases and the related status codes are FFS.
+- if the MBS IP flow(s) description provided within the updated MBS application service requirements cannot be handled by the PCF because the restrictions defined in clause 5.3.8 of 3GPP TS 29.214 [19] are not respected, the PCF shall reject the request with an HTTP "400 Bad Request" status code including the ProblemDetails data structure with the "cause" attribute set to "FILTER_RESTRICTIONS_NOT_RESPECTED";

-If the updated service information provided in the body of the HTTP PATCH request is rejected because the requested MBS service is not authorized, the PCF shall reject the request with an HTTP "403 Forbidden" status code including the ProblemDetails data structure with the "cause" attribute set to "REQUESTED_MBS_SERVICE_NOT_AUTHORIZED".
+- if the provided updated MBS application service requirements are not authorized, the PCF shall reject the request with an HTTP "403 Forbidden" status code including the MbsExtProblemDetails data structure that shall include the ProblemDetails data structure with the "cause" attribute set to "MBS_SERVICE_REQS_NOT_AUTHORIZED".
+The PCF may additionally return within the AcceptableMbsServReq data structure the MBS application service requirements that are acceptable for the PCF also within the MbsExtProblemDetails data structure.

 * * * * Next Changes * * * *